 - Are your internal teams cooperating strongly enough to maximize your call center potential?

 - Do you have all key processes under control?

 #6 Personalize the Experience

-Maintaining trustworthy customer service means boosting building relationships.
+Maintaining trustworthy customer service means boosting and building relationships.
 That comes with improving customer experience.
-People are generally more open when they feel that the conversational partner knows them.
+People are generally more open when they feel that their conversational partner knows them.
 Therefore, personalization is a big part of a successful customer support strategy.